 Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Makers ('CODM').
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance.

 Foreign currency translation

-The financial report is presented in US dollars, which is Altium Limited 's presentation currency.
-Altium Limited 's functional currency is Australian dollars.
+The financial statements are presented in Australian dollars, which is Altium Limited's functional and presentation currency.